 Size of Wales is a unique organisation that raises awareness of the challenges of climate change, provides a platform for everyone to take action to make a difference, and supports tropical forest projects and communities around the world that are facing the direct impacts of climate change.
 Leading such an exciting organisation is a real privilege

 It is a joy and a privilege to work for Size of Wales.
-In my role, I work closely with the forest projects.
-It's really encouraging to see how support from Size of Wales and our supporters is helping to empower the communities living in the project areas to protect these beautiful and vital rain forests.
+In my role, I work closely with the forest projects’ communities.
+Following a recent trip to visit some of our projects, I was really encouraged, and it really brought to life, how support from Size of Wales and our supporters empowers the forest communities to protect these vital tropical forests.

 Nigel has worked in environmental education for 15 years and has a background in storytelling.